 Through our own work, we have seen the negative health effects of poverty, chronic instability and homelessness.

-Fred Victor offers a number of support and outreach services to enable people with severe mental health challenges to live dignified and fulfilled lives.
-Our staff works in a client-directed partnership to build relationships founded on trust, mutual respect and collaboration.
-Learn more.
+Fred Victor offers support and outreach services to enable people with severe mental health challenges to live dignified and fulfilled lives Learn more.

 Concurrent Disorders Support Services

-Fred Victor is the lead agency in this agency referral network for people with both mental illness and substance addiction in Toronto.
-Concurrent Disorders Support Services (CDSS) offers a high-degree of support to its clients by helping them fast-track and navigate the system.
+Fred Victor is the lead agency in a referral network for people with both mental illness and substance addiction in Toronto.
+CDSS offers a high degree of support by helping to navigate the system.
 Learn more.

 Drop-Ins & Community Programs

 We offer several programs that provide opportunities for people to make a contribution, to connect with others, and to be part of a larger community.
 These community programs also provide basic needs such as clothing and nutritious meals, education and training, and support around housing, health, legal, immigration, income, mental health and addiction.
 Learn more.